 Any individual, group, or other entity in charge of making a service accessible to cloud users is a cloud provider.
 A cloud provider creates the requested software, platforms, and infrastructure services, manages the technical infrastructure needed to supply the services, provisions the services at agreed-upon service levels, and safeguards the services' security and privacy.

-Through service interfaces and virtual network interfaces that aid in resource abstraction, the cloud provider implements the cloud software to make computing resources accessible to cloud consumers that use the infrastructure as a service.
+Through service interfaces and virtual network interfaces that aid in resource abstraction, the cloud provider implements the cloud software to make computing resources accessible to cloud consumers who use the infrastructure as a service.

 3. Cloud Carrier